Zequez/logseq-vault/pages/Scarcity Work Talk.md

 			- ...enough time
 			- ...enough learning
 	- Fantasy world "If some day money is not a problem in my life I'll be free"
+	- ## Scarcity mechanics
 		- People don't have enough because we have holes in our energetic bodies
 			- Everything that we receive it does not stays, does not nourishes, because we receive and goes, receive and goes.
+				- We don't have the love and care inside of ourselves to just be with what it is, so we're always wanting more and more and more.
 -
 -
 	-